10 Methods to Introduce Yourself in an Email and Get a Response

 “[Name] from [company] recommended that I get in touch with you.”

-When you email someone that you’ve never met and request their attention, you want to show that your interest in their work is genuine.
+When you email someone who you’ve never met and request their attention, you want to show that your interest in their work is genuine.
 You are not simply emailing to sell or to promote, you want to sell or promote to them specifically, because you believe that you can make a great fit together.
 This requires familiarizing yourself with either their individual, or their company’s, work.
 It also requires carefully weaving in that familiarity in the email.

 Subtlety is important in this context.
 You certainly don’t want to sound like an overly-enthusiastic fan.
 You want to come across as interested, not desperate.
 Here are a couple of helpful illustrations: